OMIM is intended for use primarily by physicians and other

 are deleted or duplicated causing the phenotype.

-Gene symbols and disease information, when available, are displayed on the details pages.
+Gene symbol and disease information, when available, are displayed on the details page for an

-The descriptions of OMIM entries are shown on the main browser display when Full display
+The descriptions of the OMIM entries are shown on the main browser display when Full display

 mode is chosen.
 In Pack mode, the descriptions are shown when mousing over each entry.
 Items